Inpatient eating disorder treatment for children and young people (aged 8-18)

 CAMHS team holds medical responsibility.

-- Psychiatric consultation is available for any patients that are seeing the therapy team
+• Psychiatric consultation is available for any patients who are seeing the therapy team

 Schoen Clinic Newbridge holds medical responsibility.